dmetivie/RandomizedQuasiMonteCarlo.jl/README.md

 Documentation in construction.
 The purpose of this package is to provide randomization method of low discrepancy sequences.

-So far only [nested uniform scrambling](https://link.springer.com/chapter/10.1007/978-1-4612-2552-2_19), Cranley Patterson Rotation (shift) and Linear Matrix Scrambling.
+So far only [nested uniform scrambling](https://link.springer.com/chapter/10.1007/978-1-4612-2552-2_19), Cranley Patterson Rotation (shift mod 1) and Linear Matrix Scrambling.

 Compared to over Quasi Monte Carlo package the focus here is not to generate low discrepancy sequences `(ξ₁, ..., ξₙ)` (Sobol', lattice, ...) but on randomization of these sequences `(ξ₁, ..., ξₙ) → (x₁, ..., xₙ)`.
 The purpose is to obtain many independent realizations of `(x₁, ..., xₙ)` by using the functions `shift!`, `scrambling!`, etc.